This section aims to keep you updated with the latest information on coronavirus (COVID-19). You will find updates from the:

 By scrolling to the bottom of this page you can access a range of Aboriginal and Torres Strait Islander resources, where you can filter your search by community or health professional.

 Temporary telehealth medicare bulk-billed items for COVID-19 for health professionals were announced as part of the Government’s response to COVID-19) and 10 Medicare subsidised psychological therapy sessions for people subjected to further restrictions in areas impacted by the second wave of the COVID-19 pandemic were added.
 The Australian health sector emergency response plan for novel coronavirus (COVID-19) is a living document and guides the Australian health sector response.
 The Coronavirus Australia app gives the latest up to date information on COVID-19.
 The COVIDSafe app, is a tool developed to slow the spread of COVID-19.
-The app aims to help state and territory health officials quickly contact people who may have been exposed to COVID-19.
 There is also an official Australian Government WhatsApp channel with information about Covid-19.

 Use this online tool to check your symptoms of COVID-19 and guides you to the appropriate healthcare action.
 The healthdirect website coronavirus hub also has resources, infographics, videos, and a Video Call Service for healthcare professionals.